silverhoopedge/custom-post-type-maker/readme.txt

 * First release of the plugin 'Custom Post Type Maker'

 == Upgrade Notice ==

+= 0.0.9 =
+This version includes a quick fix for a minor bug in version 0.0.8.

 = 0.0.8 =
 This version now supports the Custom Post Type icon.
 This only works in WordPress 3.5+ as the WordPress 3.5 Media Uploader is being used.